Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control

 \subsection{Learning on the Real System}

 Task-Level ILC enables task learning on real systems in a sample-efficient manner, using approximate system models to convert real-system errors into command updates.
 In simulation-based learning methods, such as policy learning on a simulated system model and Sim2Real transfer with domain randomization, issues often arise due to gaps between the system model and the real system.
-Techniques for model learning attempt to overcome this by adapting the model used for policy optimization with real data, but suffer from limitations of the modeling structure.
+Model learning attempts to overcome this by adapting the model used for policy optimization with real data, but often suffers from limitations of the model structure.
 Domain randomization builds robustness into the policy by optimizing over a range of models.
 Policy optimization with domain randomization is a worst-case robust control design procedure, where performance is degraded in all situations relative to the performance with an accurate model for that situation.

 Learning directly on the real system eliminates these issues by allowing the real system to be captured in the learning process.
 The models used for learning do not need to accurately predict future system states, as illustrated by the large discrepancies between the model predictions and the real rope, yet learning still occurs.
 These approximate models still provide sufficiently accurate gradient information.
 As shown in \cref{sec:model_sensitivity}, the learning process is robust to large variations in the parameters, eliminating challenges in accurate model parameter estimation and domain-randomization.